Please visit the* marathon registration page* and select the red “Am I Registered?” button to verify your entry to CIM.

 What time does the race start?

-Wheeled athletes start at 6:53am.
-Ambulatory athletes with disabilities start at 6:55am.
+Wheeled athletes and ambulatory athletes with disabilities start at 6:53am.
 Marathon mass start at 7:00 am.
 First leg relay runners will start with mass start marathon runners.

 Can I bring a bag with me to the start?